OpenEvalProject/evals/manuscripts/elife-09183/v1/manuscript.md

 Treating CskAS CD4/CD8 double-positive thymocytes with 3-IB-PP1 induces robust Erk phosphorylation only in the presence of small-molecule actin remodeling agents or when combined with costimulation through the CD28 pathway, which leads to actin remodeling (Tan et al., 2014).
 We performed analogous experiments with BMDMs by adding Cytochalasin D, Latrunculin A, or Jasplakinolide in combination with 3-IB-PP1 or zymosandep (Figure 4—figure supplement 3).
 Although actin remodeling affected Erk phosphorylation in response to zymosandep, it did not increase Erk phosphorylation in response to 3-IB-PP1.
 This finding suggests that the signaling blockade between activated SFKs and Erk in the absence of receptor clustering is fundamentally different in macrophages than in thymocytes, reflecting the different functions of actin remodeling and costimulatory pathways in signal initiation.

-## Priming macrophages with inflammatory cytokines overcomes their dependence on receptor clustering for downstream signaling
+### Priming macrophages with inflammatory cytokines overcomes their dependence on receptor clustering for downstream signaling

-## Inflammatory priming of macrophages rescues signaling downstream of SFK activation by 3-IB-PP1
+#### Inflammatory priming of macrophages rescues signaling downstream of SFK activation by 3-IB-PP1

 Macrophages become more responsive to some stimuli following priming with inflammatory cytokines such as interferon-γ (IFN-γ).
-To test the effects of inflammatory priming on SFK-mediated signaling, we exposed BMDMs to IFN-γ for 12–16 hr prior to treatment with zymosan
+To test the effects of inflammatory priming on SFK-mediated signaling, we exposed BMDMs to IFN-γ for 12–16 hr prior to treatment with zymosandep or 3-IB-PP1.
+Strikingly, priming with IFN-γ enabled 3-IB-PP1 treatment to stimulate robust downstream signaling through Erk (Figure 5A, arrow) as well as Akt, the MAPK JNK, and the calcium-sensitive transcription factor NFAT (Figure 5B, arrows).
+Priming with IFN-γ had a comparatively small effect on downstream signaling in response to zymosandep.

 ![Figure 5.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig5-v1.jpg)

 **Figure 5.:** (A) CskAS BMDMs were incubated 12–16 hr in non-priming medium or in medium containing 25 U/ml IFN-γ.
 Signal transduction after 3-IB-PP1 or zymosandep treatment was assessed by immunoblotting with antibodies specific to activating phosphorylation sites of DAP12, Syk, LAT, PLCγ2, PLCγ1, and Erk (arrow).
 Total Erk1 is shown as a loading control.
 (B) Signal transduction in the PI3K/Akt and JNK pathways was assessed by immunoblotting with antibodies specific for phosphorylated c-Cbl, PI3K, Akt (arrow), and JNK (arrow).
 Total JNK is shown as a loading control.
 NFAT1 activation was assessed by the faster migration of cellular NFAT1 upon dephosphorylation.
-See Figure 5—figure supplement 1 for further characterization of signaling in primed and unprimed cells.DOI: http://dx.doi.org/10.7554/eLife.09183.011
+See Figure 5—figure supplement 1 for further characterization of signaling in primed and unprimed cells.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig5-figsupp1-v1.jpg)

 **Figure 5—figure supplement 1.:** (A) Treatment of IFN-γ-primed and unprimed CskAS BMDMs with 3-IB-PP1 led to activating phosphorylation of the cytoskeleton-associated SFK substrates HS1, Vav, and FAK.
-(B) Comparison of background Erk phosphorylation in unprimed and IFN-γ-primed CskAS BMDMs with pulse-spin only.DOI: http://dx.doi.org/10.7554/eLife.09183.012
+(B) Comparison of background Erk phosphorylation in unprimed and IFN-γ-primed CskAS BMDMs with pulse-spin only.

 Priming BMDMs with IFN-γ generally increased membrane-proximal signaling in response to 3-IB-PP1.
 We observed more robust phosphorylation of DAP12, Syk, LAT, PLCγ1, PLCγ2, Cbl, PI3K, HS1, Vav, and Fak in primed cells than in unprimed cells (Figure 5, Figure 5—figure supplement 1A).
 Pulse-spinning alone did not induce robust Erk activation in primed cells (Figure 5—figure supplement 1B).

 In addition to being more robust, phosphorylation of signaling proteins downstream of Syk (e.g., LAT, PLCγ1/2, c-Cbl, and PI3K) was more sustained in primed cells (Figure 5).
 This observation is especially striking because Syk phosphorylation continued to increase over time during treatment with 3-IB-PP1 in either primed or unprimed cells and also during treatment with zymosandep and was therefore kinetically uncoupled from downstream signaling through Erk and Akt.
 Additionally, even the transient, low-level proximal signaling in response to 3-IB-PP1 in unprimed cells was quantitatively equivalent to or higher in magnitude than the signaling in response to zymosandep.
 Finally, as mentioned above, cotreatment with 3-IB-PP1 suppressed signaling through the CSF-1R pathway (Figure 4—figure supplement 2).
 Together, these observations reinforce our claim that unprimed cells do not simply fail to reach a quantitative signaling threshold.
 Rather, a more qualitative difference in signaling circuitry explains the differential effects of priming on 3-IB-PP1 vs zymosandep signaling.
 After observing a general enhancement of membrane-proximal signaling in primed cells, we hypothesized that priming directly influences the activation of all the membrane-proximal signaling proteins we tested.

 We first considered the possibility that signaling proteins involved in negative feedback, themselves activated by the SFKs, are somehow bypassed in primed cells treated with 3-IB-PP1.
-Surprisingly, we found that priming actually enhanced the phosphorylation of proteins that negatively regulate signaling, including the ITIM-containing protein Sirpα, the inositol phosphatase SHIP1, and the tyrosine phosphatase SHP-1 (
+Surprisingly, we found that priming actually enhanced the phosphorylation of proteins that negatively regulate signaling, including the ITIM-containing protein Sirpα, the inositol phosphatase SHIP1, and the tyrosine phosphatase SHP-1 (Figure 6), which led to activation of the negative-regulatory adaptor Dok-3 (Figure 6—figure supplement 1).
+These data indicate that priming does not generally inhibit negative feedback in macrophages.
+However, the increased phosphorylation of negative regulatory proteins in primed cells provided a clue to the upstream factor driving signaling in response to 3-IB-PP1: Since the SFK Lyn is the primary kinase responsible for phosphorylating and activating ITIMs and their associated phosphatases (Ravetch and Lanier, 2000; Lowell, 2010), we hypothesized that Lyn is driving signaling and that its expression or function is enhanced by IFN-γ priming.

 ![Figure 6.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig6-v1.jpg)

 **Figure 6.:** Immunoblots show phosphorylation of negative regulatory proteins Sirpα, SHIP1, and SHP-1 in unprimed and IFN-γ-primed CskAS BMDMs treated with 3-IB-PP1 or zymosandep.
-See Figure 6—figure supplement 1 for evidence that the negative-regulatory adaptor Dok-3 is also activated in response to 3-IB-PP1 treatment.DOI: http://dx.doi.org/10.7554/eLife.09183.013
+See Figure 6—figure supplement 1 for evidence that the negative-regulatory adaptor Dok-3 is also activated in response to 3-IB-PP1 treatment.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig6-figsupp1-v1.jpg)

-**Figure 6—figure supplement 1.:** Co-immunoprecipitation and immunoblot experiments show that 3-IB-PP1 treatment of CskAS BMDMs induces Dok-3 association with SHIP1 and Dok-3 tyrosine phosphorylation.DOI: http://dx.doi.org/10.7554/eLife.09183.014
+**Figure 6—figure supplement 1.:** Co-immunoprecipitation and immunoblot experiments show that 3-IB-PP1 treatment of CskAS BMDMs induces Dok-3 association with SHIP1 and Dok-3 tyrosine phosphorylation.

-## Activity of the SFK LynA is required for signaling through Erk and Akt in the absence of induced receptor clustering
+### Activity of the SFK LynA is required for signaling through Erk and Akt in the absence of induced receptor clustering

-## Inflammatory priming leads to Lyn upregulation
+#### Inflammatory priming leads to Lyn upregulation

-We wanted to understand whether IFN-γ enables Erk signaling in 3-IB-PP1-treated Csk
+We wanted to understand whether IFN-γ enables Erk signaling in 3-IB-PP1-treated CskAS BMDMs by means of direct cross-talk between IFN-γ and Erk signaling pathways or by a priming-mediated transcriptional change.
+We therefore treated BMDMs with IFN-γ in combination with cycloheximide to block translation, but we found that cycloheximide exposure was toxic and blocked all signaling through Erk.
+As an alternative, we tested different IFN-γ incubation times to look at the kinetics of the signaling enhancement.
+We found that 3-IB-PP1 failed to induce robust Erk phosphorylation in cells treated with IFN-γ for 4 hr or less (Figure 7A).
+IFN-γ priming for 6 hr or 8 hr produced modest Erk phosphorylation, and priming for 16 hr led to robust Erk phosphorylation in response to 3-IB-PP1.
+This temporal pattern strongly suggests that a priming-dependent transcriptional change potentiates Erk signaling after 3-IB-PP1 treatment.

 ![Figure 7.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig7-v1.jpg)

 **Figure 7.:** (A) CskAS BMDMs were incubated in non-priming medium or in priming medium containing 25 U/ml IFN-γ and then analyzed directly or treated with 3-IB-PP1 for 5 min.
 Erk phosphorylation and Lyn expression were assessed by immunoblot.
 See Figure 7—figure supplement 1 for uncropped LynA blots.
 (B) CskAS BMDMs were primed overnight in 25 U/ml IFN-γ or 10 ng/ml GM-CSF.
 Erk phosphorylation after 3-IB-PP1 treatment and basal Lyn expression are shown.
-(C) Immunoblots show basal expression of Lyn, Hck, Fgr, Syk, and PLCγ2 with and without priming.DOI: http://dx.doi.org/10.7554/eLife.09183.015
+(C) Immunoblots show basal expression of Lyn, Hck, Fgr, Syk, and PLCγ2 with and without priming.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig7-figsupp1-v1.jpg)

 **Figure 7—figure supplement 1.:** (A) Blots displayed in cropped format in Figure 7A and (B) Figure 7B are shown here in their entirety.
 Note that total Lyn protein disappears with 3-IB-PP1 treatment.
-This observation is introduced in the main text during the discussion of Figure 8.DOI: http://dx.doi.org/10.7554/eLife.09183.016
+This observation is introduced in the main text during the discussion of Figure 8.

 Blotting for total Lyn protein in the presence and absence of IFN-γ revealed that Lyn expression was substantially increased by priming (Figure 7A, left lanes, Figure 7—figure supplement 1) and that Lyn expression correlated with the ability of 3-IB-PP1 to induce Erk signaling (Figure 7A, right lanes).
 We also tested an alternative priming agent, the growth factor GM-CSF (Goodridge et al., 2009), and found an intermediate degree of Lyn upregulation that corresponded with an intermediate level of Erk phosphorylation after 3-IB-PP1 treatment (Figure 7B).
 Moreover, among the SFKs and other membrane-proximal signaling proteins examined, only Lyn and Csk itself were upregulated in both GM-CSF-primed and IFN-γ-primed BMDMs (Figure 7C).
 This observation is consistent with raw data from a recent microarray study showing increased Lyn expression in IFN-γ-primed macrophages (Noubade et al., 2014).
 We therefore hypothesized that Lyn upregulation during inflammatory priming enables downstream signaling in BMDMs in response to 3-IB-PP1.

-## Lyn expression is required for downstream signaling in response to 3-IB-PP1 but not receptor clustering
+#### Lyn expression is required for downstream signaling in response to 3-IB-PP1 but not receptor clustering

-To confirm that Lyn expression is important for Erk signaling in response to 3-IB-PP1, we crossed
+To confirm that Lyn expression is important for Erk signaling in response to 3-IB-PP1, we crossed CskAS mice with Lyn-deficient mice (Chan et al., 1997) to generate Lyn−/−CskAS mice.
+Strikingly, Lyn deficiency rendered BMDMs completely unresponsive to the signal-potentiating effects of priming; Lyn−/−CskAS BMDMs primed with IFN-γ failed to signal through Erk after 3-IB-PP1 treatment (Figure 8A, arrow) even though they express normal macrophage surfaces markers (Figure 8—figure supplement 1).
+In contrast, the magnitude of downstream signaling in response to zymosandep was unaffected by Lyn deficiency.
+This reveals a fundamental difference in the requirement for Lyn in the SFK-mediated signaling initiated by 3-IB-PP1 compared to receptor clustering.
+Hck and Fgr, the other major SFKs expressed in macrophages, cannot compensate for the loss of Lyn to promote downstream signaling during 3-IB-PP1 treatment.
+However, in ligand-induced receptor clustering Hck and Fgr do compensate for Lyn and downstream signaling is able to proceed.

 ![Figure 8.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig8-v1.jpg)

 **Figure 8.:** (A) Signaling in IFN-γ-primed CskAS and Lyn−/−CskAS BMDMs was assessed by immunoblotting as described previously.
 Erk phosphorylation is highlighted by a single arrow, total LynA level is highlighted by a double arrow.
 (B) Immunoblots show SFK expression in unprimed and IFN-γ-primed WT and Lyn−/− BMDMs.
-See Figure 8—figure supplement 1 for evidence that Lyn-deficient BMDMs display normal surface markers.DOI: http://dx.doi.org/10.7554/eLife.09183.017
+See Figure 8—figure supplement 1 for evidence that Lyn-deficient BMDMs display normal surface markers.

 ![Figure 8—figure supplement 1.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig8-figsupp1-v1.jpg)

-**Figure 8—figure supplement 1.:** Comparison of surface markers in Lyn−/−CskAS and CskAS BMDMs.DOI: http://dx.doi.org/10.7554/eLife.09183.018
+**Figure 8—figure supplement 1.:** Comparison of surface markers in Lyn−/−CskAS and CskAS BMDMs.

 When we treated Lyn−/−CskAS BMDMs with 3-IB-PP1, the remaining SFKs, Hck and Fgr, induced the phosphorylation of Vav, Syk, LAT, PLCγ, and SHIP1 (Figure 8A).
 Although phosphorylation of these membrane-proximal signaling proteins was less robust in Lyn−/−CskAS BMDMs, the level of proximal signaling still surpassed the level detected after zymosandep treatment.
 We conclude that Lyn activity is specifically required for priming-enabled Erk signaling in response to 3-IB-PP1.